 (D) ACCESSORY USES.
 Uses customary and incidental to the primary use of the lot that is in conformance with the zone.

 (E) AREA REGULATIONS.
-These regulations apply to all conservation development properties in the Village.
+These regulations apply to all Conservation Development projects in the Village.

-(1) The minimum conservation development size shall be thrice the net minimum lot size for the underlying zone, unless otherwise authorized and approved by the Board of Trustees for a Conservation Development Pilot Project.
+(1) The minimum conservation development size shall be the minimum lot size for the property’s zone.

-(2) Within the conservation development, the minimum lot area and lot width shall be the size of the dwelling unit.
-Structures shall not cross property lines unless an easement for maintenance and ownership is identified on the plat.
+(2) Structures shall not cross property lines unless an easement for maintenance and ownership is identified on the plat.

-(3) Setback requirements shall apply to the conservation development as a whole, but not to dwellings or lots within the site.
+(3) Setback requirements shall apply to the Conservation Development as a whole, but not to dwellings or lots within the site.
 Setback limits apply to all buildings and structures, including swimming pools.

-(a) Except as provided in §9.2.27(E)(3)(b) of this Section, The minimum setbacks from the property line or access easement to the nearest structure shall be the setbacks of the underlying zone, unless otherwise authorized and approved by the Board of Trustees for a Conservation Development Pilot Project.
+(a) Except as provided in §9.2.27(E)(3)(b) of this Section, The minimum setbacks from the property line to the nearest structure shall be the setbacks of the property’s zone.

-(4) Permeable surfaces shall be a minimum of sixty percent (60%) of the conservation development exclusive of access easements.
+(F) DEVELOPABLE AREA.
+The Developable Area is the property intended for residential development and does not include the Conservation Area.
+To determine the number of total dwelling units and lots allowed in a Conservation Development, use the following steps.

+(1) Base Density.
+Establish the base density by applying the density allowed by the property’s zone to the original parcel.

+(2) Developable Area Density.
+Divide the Developable Area’s square footage by the square footage of the minimum lot size required by the property’s zone.

+(3) Density Bonus.
+The density bonus is derived by multiplying the developable area density by 0.5.
+Round this number down to the nearest whole number for numbers less than 0.5 and up for numbers 0.5 or more.

+(4) Total Density.
+The Total Density is determined by adding the number of dwelling units of the Density Bonus and the Base Density.
+The Total Density provides the number of total dwelling units and lots for the Conservation Development.

-(F) FLOOR AREA RATIO.
-The floor area ratio of structures shall be determined by the allowable floor area listed in the adopted 20% All Village FAR TABLE for net lot area, unless otherwise authorized and approved by the Board of Trustees for a Conservation Development Pilot Project, and, except as specifically modified herein.
+(5) Floor Area Ratio (FAR).
+The floor area ratio of structures shall be determined by the allowable floor area listed in the adopted 20% All Village FAR TABLE for net lot area, as applied to the Developable Area.
+The FAR is a running total to be divided among the lots as proposed by the developer.
+Variation in home and/or lot size is encouraged.

-(1) Barns and agricultural related buildings are not excluded from floor area ratio calculations.
+(a) Barns and agricultural related buildings in the Conservation Area are excluded from FAR calculations.

-(2) Unless otherwise authorized and approved by the Board of Trustees for a Conservation Development Pilot Project, the Floor Area Ratio calculation follows the 20% All Village FAR TABLE for each pre-conservation development original acre or fraction thereof up to the minimum lot size of the underlying zone, after which the calculation resets for the next acre(s) or fraction(s) thereof up to the minimum lot size of the underlying zone.
-The calculation shall be for the net acreage of the conservation development, exclusive of access easements.
-Fractions of acres smaller than the smallest lot size listed on the FAR table shall not be considered for calculations.
-For every ten percent (10%) of additional dedicated land provided above the minimum, the conservation development may have an additional five percent (5%) in allowable FAR (e.g. 50% dedicated land with 30% FAR).

-Example:

-3.25 acres net underlying zone R-3:

-0.33 acre = 3,100 sq ft * 9 27,900 sq ft

-0.25 acre = 2,800 sq ft

-Total allowable built square footage: 30,700 sq ft

-3.25 acres net underlying zone A-1:

-1 acre = 8,600 sq ft * 3 25,800 sq ft

-0.25 acre = 2,500 sq ft

-Total allowable built square footage: 28,300 sq ft

-3.25 acres net underlying zone A-2:

-2 acres = 12,760 sq ft

-1.25 acres = 9,900 sq ft

-Total allowable built square footage: 22,660 sq ft

 (G) HEIGHT REGULATIONS.

 (1) Buildings and structures.
 As regulated in the A-1 Zone.